 You can promote your website, services, products, events, and much more using Google Ads.

-SEM is different than SEO, or search engine optimization.
+SEM is different from SEO or search engine optimization.
 While SEM promotes your website using advertising, SEO organically bumps up your rank in Google so that you appear in relevant searches without having to bid on keywords.

 2. Social Media Marketing

-Build a Facebook Business page and they will come, right?
+Build a Facebook Business Page, and they will come, right?
 In some cases, if you’re growing your following through one network or already have a lot of customers, adding a Facebook or Instagram page is a no-brainer.
-However, many businesses don’t start with this strategy because it’s difficult to manage your social media marketing strategy, in addition to answering comments and monitoring reviews.
+However, many businesses don’t start with this strategy because it’s challenging to manage your social media marketing strategy, in addition to answering comments and monitoring reviews.

-However, you should still have profiles on networks that are relevant to your audience.
+However, you should still have profiles on networks relevant to your audience.
 Billions of people per month use Facebook, Instagram, Twitter, and it’s clear that people start their day just by checking in on social apps with their phones.
-That’s why it’s critical for businesses to have a social media marketing strategy.
+That’s why businesses must have a social media marketing strategy.

 It’s also about knowing your customer and what channels they like.
 For instance, a manufacturing business that relies on B2B sales probably would use social media networks like LinkedIn or something more relevant to their customers.